CrossFit Coach

 I'm 26YO female and started CrossFit last Nov.
 I recently started doing double classes each day (WOD and Bootcamp) and work out 4-5x a wk just bec I enjoy it so much, but I'm worried if this will damage my metabolism or cause weight loss to plateau?

-Asked by ggabs about 9 years ago
+Asked by ggabs over 9 years ago

 The idea of CrossFit is constantly varied movement, so your body never truly gets efficient enough to plateau or end up with "chunky aerobics instructor syndrome" .